12Mosch/AuraWrite/.kilocode/rules/memory-bank/TECH_STACK.md

 This page summarizes the core technologies used by AuraWrite.

+Note: Version numbers reflect package.json as of 2025-08.
+Prefer updating this page when package.json changes.

 Application surfaces
 - Web app: Vite + React 19
 - Desktop app: Electron 37 (main and preload built from TypeScript)